kubeflow/website/content/docs/pipelines/install-sdk.md

         bash Miniconda3-latest-MacOSX-x86_64.sh
         ```

-1. Check that the `conda` command is availabe:
+1. Check that the `conda` command is available:

     ```bash
     which conda